sebarios/academic-www/content/en/user-stories/expo.md

 widget = "portfolio"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 50  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 10  # Order that this section will appear.

-title = "Expo"
+title = "User Stories"
 subtitle = "How people use Academic to design beautiful websites 😍"

 [content]